-Option 2 Continue Transport and Highways Capital Programme and Implement Proposed Funding Strategy Information Considered Birmingham City Council Priorities; West Midlands Strategic Transport Plan; Birmingham Connected Transport Strategy; Birmingham Transport Plan, Birmingham Development Plan; Greater Birmingham and Solihull Strategy for Growth and Strategic Economic Plan; Birmingham Road Safety Strategy; Relevant approved PDDs and FBCs; member and senior officer consultation; Correspondence from elected members, MPs and members of the public; congestion data; road safety data; census data; WMCA/TfWM Reports; West Midlands Devolution Deal, Birmingham 2022 Host City Contract.
-Pros and Cons of Option Limitations Additional maintenance implications will be incurred; Disruption associated with delivering key improvements; Match funding not available for alternative purposes; Less focus on smaller transport improvements; No staffing efficiencies; and Long term commitments to repay prudential borrowing.
-Benefits Significant funding from the DfT, WMCA and GBSLEP will be secured; The City Council can demonstrate the ability to manage and deliver government transport funding, supporting the further devolution of resources; New funding could be accessed; Existing commitments and pressures would be funded; Transport and Highways works to enable growth would be delivered and create new employment opportunities; Transport and Highways works to enable growth would be delivered within necessary timescales, increasing competitiveness and building confidence in key growth zones; The City Council's economic growth zones will be progressed in a timely fashion; Transport benefits relating to reduced congestion and improved safety will be achieved; Strategy to fund large projects such as Tame Valley Viaduct maintained; Existing Government and GBSLEP funding would not be at risk of clawback i.e. Cycle City Ambition Grant and LGF development funding; Usage of net surplus BLE income in accordance with the Bus Lanes Contraventions Regulations 2005; Delivery of the Birmingham Connected Transport Strategy, West Midlands Strategic Transport Plan, and draft and Emergency Birmingham Transport Plan's; No reputational risks for the City Council and members; Politically and publicly acceptable; No staff implications due to loss of capital funding and fee recovery; Ability to meet the requirements of the Birmingham 2022 CWG host city contract; The full benefits of HS2 be realised; Will support the City Council in delivering its obligations regarding air quality including a Clean Air Zone; The strategy can contribute to the City Council meeting its zero carbon Birmingham by 2030 target; People Consulted Consultation has been undertaken with the Cabinet Member for Finance and Resources, Strategic Director of Place, Prosperity & Sustainability, Director of Planning, Transport & Sustainability and Assistant Director Transport and Connectivity.
-Recommendation Proceed Principal Reason for Decision Delivery of the City Council's priorities, transport strategy, and associated linkages to other agendas around economic growth, employment, health and sustainability.
+Option 2 Continue Transport and Highways Capital Programme and Implement Proposed Information Funding Strategy Birmingham City Council Priorities; West Midlands Strategic Transport Plan; Birmingham Considered Connected Transport Strategy; Birmingham Transport Plan, Birmingham Development Plan; Greater Birmingham and Solihull Strategy for Growth and Strategic Economic Plan; Birmingham Road Safety Strategy; Relevant approved PDDs and FBCs; member and senior officer consultation; Correspondence from elected members, MPs and members of the public; congestion data; road safety data; census data; WMCA/TfWM Reports; and, West Midlands Devolution Deal.
+Pros and Cons of Limitations Option Additional maintenance implications will be incurred; Disruption associated with delivering key improvements; Match funding not available for alternative purposes; Less focus on smaller transport improvements; No staffing efficiencies; and Long term commitments to repay prudential borrowing.
+Significant funding from the DfT, WMCA and GBSLEP will be secured; The City Council can demonstrate the ability to manage and deliver government transport funding, supporting the further devolution of resources; New funding could be accessed; Existing commitments and pressures would be funded; Transport and Highways works to enable growth would be delivered and create new employment opportunities; Transport and Highways works to enable growth would be delivered within necessary timescales, increasing competitiveness and building confidence in key growth zones; The City Council's economic growth zones will be progressed in a timely fashion; Transport benefits relating to reduced congestion and improved safety will be achieved; Strategy to fund large projects such as Tame Valley Viaduct maintained; Existing Government and GBSLEP funding would not be at risk of clawback; Usage of net surplus BLE income in accordance with the Civil Enforcement of Road Traffic Contraventions (Approved Devices, Charging Guidelines and General Provisions) (England) Regulations 2022; Delivery of the Birmingham Connected Transport Strategy, West Midlands Strategic Transport Plan, and Birmingham Transport Plan's; No reputational risks for the City Council and members; Politically and publicly acceptable; No staff implications due to loss of capital funding and fee recovery; The full benefits of HS2 be realised; Will support the City Council in delivering its obligations regarding air quality including a Clean Air Zone; The strategy can contribute to the City Council meeting its zero carbon Birmingham by 2030 target; People Consulted Consultation has been undertaken with the Cabinet Member for Finance and Resources, Strategic Director of Place, Prosperity & Sustainability, Director of Planning, Transport & Sustainability, and Assistant Director Transport and Connectivity.
+Recommendation Sustainability and Assistant Director Transport and Connectivity.
+Proceed Principal Reason Delivery of the City Council's priorities, transport strategy, and associated linkages to other for Decision agendas around economic growth, employment, health and sustainability.
 Significant improvements to transport infrastructure.
 Risk exposure reduced in respect of securing external funding and preventing funding clawback.
-Ability to meet the requirements of the Birmingham 2022 CWG host city contract, zero carbon Birmingham by 2030 target, CAZ regulations and realise benefits of HS2.
+Ability to meet the requirements of the zero carbon Birmingham by 2030 target, CAZ regulations and realise benefits of HS2.